acidicoala/KoalaBox/templates/markdown/configuration.md

 <details><summary>Advanced options</summary>

-> [!NOTE]
+[//]: # (Admonitions don't work inside collapsible spoilers on GitHub :/)

-> These options do not affect the unlocker, and should be left unmodified.
-> They serve as utilities for text or GUI editors.
+**NOTE**: These options do not affect the unlocker, and should be left unmodified.
+They serve as utilities for text or GUI editors.

 {{ jsonSchemaToConfigTable(json_schema_path, true) }}
 </details>